Disordered Supersolids in the Extended Bose-Hubbard Model: Introduction

-Work on lattice models suggest that supersolids should be rather delicate and therefore difficult to observe.
-In two dimensions (2D) it is now known that the supersolid competes with phase separation.
+Work on lattice models suggests that supersolids should be rather delicate and therefore difficult to observe when quantum fluctuations are more pronounced (particularly in lower dimensions).
+In two dimensions (2D) it is now known that the lattice supersolid competes with phase separation.
 A mean-field argument \cite{sengupta:2005} shows that the formation of domain walls favors phase separation because (for low coordination number) the domain wall intrinsic to the phase separated state gains in kinetic energy.
-But on lattices with higher coordination number, e.g., the triangular lattice, quantum Monte Carlo (QMC) calculations show \cite{wessel:2005} that phase separation is suppressed and the supersolid state gains in energy.
+But on lattices with higher coordination number, e.g., the triangular lattice, quantum Monte Carlo (QMC) calculations show \cite{wessel:2005} that phase separation is suppressed and the lattice supersolid state gains in energy.

 Furthermore, QMC results show that lattice supersolids in 2D are also highly susceptible to disorder.
 Results on the square lattice \cite{bernardet:2002} show that spatial disorder destroys the solid itself leaving no chance for the supersolid.
-This problem stems from an Imry-Ma-type mechanism \cite{imry:1975,bernardet:2002} implying that the solid is unstable in the presence of arbitrarily weak disorder in less than three dimensions (3D).
+This sensitivity stems from an Imry-Ma-type mechanism \cite{imry:1975,bernardet:2002} implying that the solid is unstable in the presence of arbitrarily weak disorder in less than three dimensions (3D).

 In 3D we expect a solid to be robust against disorder because the Imry-Ma mechanism is avoided \cite{kemburi:2012}.
 Furthermore, high coordination numbers have been shown to suppress phase separation on the simple cubic lattice.
-QMC results \cite{yamamoto:2009} (in the absence of disorder) report a strong supersolid and no phase separation.
+QMC results \cite{yamamoto:2009,ohgoe:2012} (in the absence of disorder) report a strong supersolid and no phase separation.
 3D lattice models therefore seem to be the best arena to study supersolid behavior.

-Study of the extended Bose Hubbard model in 3D has become more pressing because of recent work \cite{baier:2015} that has successfully demonstrated placement of bosonic chromium atoms in a cubic optical lattice.
+Study of the extended Bose Hubbard model in 3D has become more pressing because of recent work \cite{baier:2016} that has successfully demonstrated placement of bosonic chromium atoms in a cubic optical lattice.
 The atoms have a magnetic dipole moment.
 When polarized these moments induce long range interactions.
-A theory-experiment comparison \cite{baier:2015} shows that the extended Bose-Hubbard model quantitatively captures the physics of this system thus paving the way for the possibility of a direct observation of a supersolid.
+A theory-experiment comparison \cite{baier:2016} shows that the extended Bose-Hubbard model quantitatively captures the physics of this system thus paving the way for the possibility of a direct observation of a lattice supersolid as predicted by an extended Bose-Hubbard model.